eoncarlyle/learning-rust/Chapter3.md

 ## Section 3.8

 My solution to the simple queue was in `c542641`.
 Given how relatively underspecified the problem is I came up with something a little different than Claude, but Claude's solution probabyl does make more sense (and is also more 'Rustable').
 However - note that the 'cross turnstile' where a different semaphore is released than the one acquired is clearly the right way to go.
+For the rest of these having a 'thread per actor' model makes sense.